Aims and Scope of the Journal: Guide to Authors

 Aims and Scope

-Ars Vivendi Journal is an English language electronic journal that was launched on August 2011 by the Research Center for Ars Vivendi, Ritsumeikan University.
+Ars Vivendi Journal is an English language electronic journal that was launched on August 2011 by the Institute of Ars Vivendi, Ritsumeikan University.

 In agreement with the general philosophy of Ars Vivendi, the ambition of this journal is to become a forum where not only academics, but also health care workers, patients, their families and the associations that support them can be heard and exchange.
 We also aim to reach beyond them to a wider audience that includes political deciders and the general public.

 Ars Vivendi Journal will start anew as a peer-reviewed electronic journal in April, 2016.
 The journal welcomes submissions of articles in any of the above mentioned domains and in related fields of research.
-Articles submitted to the Journal will be reviewed by the editors and members of the Research Center for Ars Vivendi.
+Articles submitted to the Journal will be reviewed by the editors and members of the Institute of Ars Vivendi.

 Article Types and Word Counts